csswizardry/csswizardry.github.com/_posts/2013-01-23-your-logo-is-still-an-image-and-so-is-mine.md

 Almost two years ago I wrote
 [an article about image semantics](http://csswizardry.com/2010/10/your-logo-is-an-image-not-a-h1/) which covered the appropriate markup for your site’s logo.
-It stated, in short, that logos are content and should therefore be marked up as `img` elements, **not** `h1`s as is a very common practice.
+In short, it stated that logos are content and should therefore be marked up as `img` elements, **not** `h1`s as is a very common practice.